-Daniel Ruefman's poetry and prose has appeared widely in literary magazines and journals including Adelaide, Burningword, Temenos, Red Earth Review, Barely South Review, Tonopah Review, FLARE: Flagler Review, SLAB (Sound and Literary Arts Book), and many others.
+In addition to his book-length works, his poetry and prose has appeared widely in literary magazines and journals including Adelaide, Barely South Review, Burningword, FLARE: Flagler Review, SLAB (Sound and Literary Arts Book), and Thin Air Magazine, among others.

 Daniel holds a Bachelor of Arts in Writing from Edinboro University of Pennsylvania, a Master of Arts in English from Slippery Rock University, and a Ph.D. in Composition & Applied Linguistics from Indiana University of Pennsylvania.
-When not writing, he teaches the craft as an Associate Professor of English & Philosophy at the University of Wisconsin -- Stout.
+When not writing, he teaches the craft as a Professor of Rhetoric & Composition at the University of Wisconsin – Stout.